kryptine/clean-stdenv/htmlGEC/Examples/ReadMe.txt

 This option is now marked.

 5. Select Environment/Edit Current ...
-Now properties of the Everyting environment can be set.
+Now properties of the Everything environment can be set.
 Click the path tab.

 Append the following libraries:
 {Application}\Libraries\GEC\GEC Implementation
 {Application}\Libraries\htmlGEC

-Now these libaries are part of the Everyting environment.
+Now these libaries are part of the Everything environment.
 Projects which select this environment will find the software modules automatically.

 Installation is now complete.